You are here

 Andrea L. Flink, Esq., Assistant Director

 Andrea Flink is a graduate of Fordham University School of Law, where she was Commentary Editor of the Fordham Law Review, and Boston University’s School of Public Communication, where she studied Public Relations and Journalism.
 After law school, Andrea joined Cravath, Swaine & Moore as a corporate associate and later transferred to Winston & Strawn, where she ultimately became a Partner in the corporate department, focusing her practice on mergers and acquisitions, securities law and general corporate matters.
 Andrea opted to leave large firm practice in 2000, and since then has been general counsel to Ultrafabrics, LLC on a part-time basis and mother of two daughters.
 Andrea graduated from New Directions for Attorneys in February 2014, and completed her externship with Franklin, Weinrib, Rudell and Vassallo.
-She is a member of the New York State Bar Association Special Committee on Lawyers in Transition and a member of the Association of the Bar of the City of New York.
+She is a member of the Women in the Legal Profession Committee of the New York City Bar Association (Re-Entry Subcommittee) and a member of the New York State Bar Association Special Committee on Lawyers in Transition.
 Andrea is also a competitive ballroom dancer and competes nationally in the Smooth, Standard and Argentine Tango divisions.
 She was the United States National Pro-Am Showdance Champion in 2008.